vvscode/docs/docs/conversation/conversation-channel-support.md

 ### Facebook Messenger

 Conversation API supports Facebook Messenger and allows sending messages from Facebook Pages.
-Page cannot initiate the conversation, it must be started by a contact.
-To create and configure Facebook Page and connect it to Conversation Api App follow the instructions below
+The page cannot initiate the conversation; it must be started by a contact.
+To create and configure a Facebook Page and connect it to Conversation API App, follow the instructions below:

-- Go to https://developers.facebook.com/ and login with your personal/developer account
+- Go to https://developers.facebook.com/ and log in with your personal/developer account.
-- Click on **My Apps** on the top right corner and select **Create App**
+- Click on **My Apps** on the top right corner and select **Create App**.
-- Fill in the display name for your app and contact email, then click **Create App ID** button
+- Fill in the display name for your app and contact Email, then click the **Create App ID** button.
 - Once the app is created, you will see a dashboard with various products that you may add to your app.
-  Click **Set Up** button inside a box with **Messenger** title
+  Click **Set Up** button inside a box with **Messenger** title.
-- Scroll down to **Access Tokens** section, and click **Create New Page** button
+- Scroll down to the **Access Tokens** section, and click the **Create New Page** button.
-- Provide page name and category, then click **Create Page** button
+- Provide a page name and category, then click the **Create Page** button.
-- Go back to the **Messenger Set Up** page.
+- Go back to the **Messenger Setup** page.
 Now click **Add or Remove pages** in the **Access Tokens** section.
-  Select previously created page and link it to your app (just **Next**, **Done**, **Ok**)
+  Select the previously created page and link it to your app (just **Next**, **Done**, **Ok**).
 - You should now see a table row in a table in the **Access Tokens** modal.
 Click on **Generate Token** for that row.
   Copy this token (from now on referred as **FACEBOOK_PAGE_TOKEN**) and save it somewhere safe.
-  This is the access token that you need to specify when setting up a Conversation API App
+  This is the access token that you need to specify when setting up a Conversation API App.
-- Now you need to create an Conversation Api App with `channel_credentials` for Facebook Messenger, example snippet below
+- Now you need to create a Conversation API App with `channel_credentials` for Facebook Messenger. example snippet below:

 ```json
 {